fox-archives/dotfox/docs/getting-started.md

 destDir = "~"
 ```

 Now, specify the dotfiles you wish to automatically deploy.
 These dotfiles will have symlinks created in the `destDir`, pointing to their respective file or directory in `dotDir`.
-Specify the dotfiles using a shell script:
+Specify the dotfiles using a shell script located at `~/.config/dotty/deployments/default.sh`

 ```bash
 #!/usr/bin/env bash